Mackgame4/UM-PCMount/README.md

 ```

 ## Report
-The pre-compiled version of the report can be found in the Relatório folder.
+The pre-compiled version of the report can be found in the `Relatorio` folder (`main.pdf`).
 If you want to compile it yourself, you can do so by running:
 ```shell
 $ make relatorio
 ```